On the finiteness of twists of irreducible symplectic varieties: On the derived equivalent twists

 \section{On the derived equivalent twists}

-In this section, we prove the finiteness of derived equivalent twists, as an application of the finiteness of twists via finite extensions.
+In this section, we prove the finiteness of derived equivalent twists, as an application of the finiteness of twists for finite extensions.

 \begin{prop} Let $k$ be a field.
 Let $X,Y$ be smooth projective varieties over $k$.
 We denote their bounded derived categories of coherent sheaves by $D_{b}(X), D_{b}(Y)$.
 Let p (resp,\, q) be the first projection $X\times_{k}Y \rightarrow X$ (resp.\,the second projection $X\times_{k} Y \rightarrow Y$).
 Suppose that $X$ and $Y$ are derived equivalent, i.e.\ there exists an equivalence $F \colon D_{b} (X) \simeq D_{b}(Y)$.
-Then there exists a perfect complex $P \in D_{b}(X\times_{k} Y)$ unique up to isomorphism, which is called the Fourier--Mukai kernel, such that $F$ is written as . \end{prop} \begin{proof} See \cite[Corollary 5.17]{Huybrechts2006}. \end{proof}
+Then there exists a perfect complex $P \in D_{b}(X\times_{k} Y)$ unique up to isomorphism, which is called the Fourier--Mukai kernel, such that $F$ is written as . \end{prop} \begin{proof} This is Orlov's result (see \cite[Theorem 2.19]{Orlov} or \cite[Corollary 5.17]{Huybrechts2006}). \end{proof}

 \begin{prop} Let $k$, $X$, $Y$, $p$, $q$, $P$ be as in Proposition \ref{FourierMukai}.
 We put